kitamura-felipe/RSNASpotlight2021/README.md

 * Understand the overall process to train a deep learning model
 * Learn basic concepts on how to assess model generalizability and performance

+### Acknowledgements

+This session used a subset of the 2019 RSNA Intracranial Hemorrhage Dataset.
+The paper describing the construction of the dataset can be found in this link: [Flanders A.E., Prevedello L.M., Shih G. et al.](https://pubs.rsna.org/doi/10.1148/ryai.2020190211)

 ### Instructions:

 #### Step 1: Download the [file for Experiment 1 here](https://github.com/kitamura-felipe/RSNASpotlight2021/blob/main/experiments/experiment1.tm?raw=true) and save it somewhere you can find it later.